Muhibullah-Shahjahan/chiralbd.org/content/member/tilottoma_roy.md

 [[education]]
     course = "BSc in Microbiology"
     institution = 'Jagannath University'
-    year = 2018
+    #year = 2018

 [[organizations]]
-    #name = "Health Data Research Organization"
+    name = "Jagannath University"
-    role = "Research Trainee"
+    role = "Undergraduate Student"

 +++

-I  am a Microbiology Honour's student at Jagannath Universityand a Health Data Science enthusiast.
-Health data science, bioinformatics, public health are some of my research interests.
-I am a member of the Health
-Data Research Organization as well.
+At this moment I am a Microbiology Honour’s student at Jagannath University and a Health Data Science enthusiast.
+Health data science, public health are some of my research interests.
+I am working as a member of the Health Data Research Organization as well.

-The Health Data Research Organization (HDRO) is a non-profit organization dedicated to scientific research and dissemination using primary and secondary sources as well as third-party data.
-Students and young professionals with expertise in biological science and health science run the organization, which is supervised by university faculty members in the life sciences.
+As far I know The Health Data Research Organization (HDRO) is a non- profit organization dedicated to scientific research and dissemination using primary and secondary sources.

-Python is my go-to language for data mining and machine learning.
-I also have a limited understanding of R and SQL.
+I’m trying to learn new programming language as I can contribute my hard work in HDRO.